scientific-python/yaml2ics/README.md

 Contributions are welcomed!
 This project is still in active development and should be considered beta.

-[flit](https://flit.readthedocs.io/en/latest/) is used to manage the project.
+To install the development version, fork the source of the project and make an editable install:

 ```
-pip install flit
 pip install -r requirements.txt  # temporary workaround for ics-py
-flit install -s  # make an editable/inplace installation
+pip install -e ".[test]"
 ```

 To test: